google/orbit/README.md

 ## About

-Orbit was created by [Pierric Gimmig](https://www.linkedin.com/in/pgimmig/), but is now developed and maintained by a team of engineers at Google.
-The current maintainers are:
+Orbit was created by [Pierric Gimmig](https://www.linkedin.com/in/pgimmig/).
+It was further developed and maintained by a team of engineers at Google.
+As of now, the project is however not being maintained by Google engineers anymore.

+The following people worked on Orbit:
 * [@akopich](https://github.com/akopich)
 * [@antonrohr](https://github.com/antonrohr)
 * [@beckerhe](https://github.com/beckerhe)